travis-sova/Rental-Car/README.md

 - Individuals holding a driver's license for less than a year are ineligible to rent.
 - If the driver's license has been held for less than two years, the rental price is increased by 30%.
 - If the driver's license has been held for less than three years, then an additional 15 euros will be added to the daily rental price during high season.

+## Reminder/cheatsheet for refactoring

+- Use meaningful names for variables, functions and classes.
+- Use consistent indentation.
+- Separate long functions into smaller parts.
+- Remove magic numbers - create constants.
+- Remove unused code.

+- Last but not least: Your code should still work after the refactoring!